swfiua/blume/doc/anpftu/micro.rst

 proportional to the frequency of the oscillation.

-I suggested that \omega_a is an extremely high frequency and hence is a very good approximation to the full reality.
+I suggested that \omega_a is an extremely high frequency and hence is a very good approximation to the full reality, as it dominates the contribution to \omega.

 Further, that it gives rise to general relativity, to a good approximation.

 To get an idea of the frequency, use *E = m c^2 and planck's constant to get an idea of the frequency if a proton is turned into a photon.

 The idea is that space time is buzzing at this frequency.
 A tiny oscillation, high in frequency.
 Thermal equilibrium in three dimensions.
+All matter vibrates at this frequency and helps define the oscillation.

-I am claimomg, without proof, that this buzz is what we see as gravity, as formulated in general relativity.
-I think you mention Schiama showed that Newton's gravity falls out to a first approximation.[1]
+I am claiming, without proof, that this buzz is what we see as gravity, as formulated in general relativity.
+I think you mention Schiama showed that Newton's gravity falls out to a first approximation and that applies here too.

 In short, if we relate this to the paradigm, we again see rotating mass dragging space time, contributing to the oscillations that define space time.
+All inertial effects are due to rotations, and that includes the effects that we sese as general relativity.

 Rather than formulate it as oscillations, Einstein though in terms of rotations and of space time twisting in on itself.
-He was concerned with how observers see objects moving.
+He was primarily concerned with how observers see objects moving and developing at theory that could explain observations such as the precession of mercury.

 All matter in the visible universe contributes to the oscillation at a particular place and time.

 A random combination of oscillations, one might expect to sum to zero and have no net effect.
-However, the claim is that these oscillations are, at least locally, in sync to a remarkable degree.
+However, the claim is that these oscillations are, at least locally, in sync to a remarkable degree and so they do not cancel out.

 Indeed to the extent that matter is not in sync, we see it emitting electromagnetic radiation, losing angular momentum in the process,